Betoken/Whitepaper/BetokenWhitepaper.md

 #### 1.4.7 Interoperability

-Supporting cross-chain and blockchain to legacy systems operations will be a major challenge for Betoken.
+Supporting cross-chain crypto-asset investment will be a major opportunity for Betoken.
 Solutions are emerging to handle this issue in the near future (Polkadot, Cosmos, KyberNetwork).

 ## 2. Implementation Details